Skip to content

 5.2 Queue

-Figure 5-4 Queue's first-in-first-out rule
+Figure 5-4 FIFO rule of queue

-Table 5-2 Efficiency of queue operations
+Table 5-2 Efficiency of Queue Operations

-Method Name Description Time Complexity
+Method Description Time Complexity

-push() Enqueue an element, add it to the tail \(O(1)\)
+push() Enqueue element, add element to rear \(O(1)\)

-pop() Dequeue the head element \(O(1)\)
+pop() Dequeue front element \(O(1)\)

-peek() Access the head element \(O(1)\)
+peek() Access front element \(O(1)\)

 We can directly use the ready-made queue classes in programming languages: